Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Widely Applicable Default Approach

-Conditional on being able to calibrate the parameters $\vartheta$, one can quantify uncertainty about $\gamma$ by finding the interval $\mathcal{C}^{1}$ as described in Section \ref{subsec:EB_UQ_k}.
+Conditional on being able to calibrate the parameters $\vartheta$—the empirical Bayes estimation step—one can quantify uncertainty about $\gamma$ by finding the interval as described in Algorithm \ref{alg:EB_UQ_k}.
 Then, a default procedure for quantifying uncertainty about $\gamma$ is summarized in Algorithm \ref{alg:EB_UQ_k_Default_approach}.

 \begin{rem} One can verify how reasonable the normality assumption on the prior and measurement error model is by comparing the histogram of the normalized residuals